 Multi-tenant bed bug case involving infestation in an apartment complex in San Diego.
 We obtained a settlement in the amount of $250,000 divided equally among the Plaintiffs.
 The filing of the lawsuit prompted the apartment complex to take aggressive steps to remediate the bed bug infestation.

 Multi-tenant bed bug case involving a HUD property in the Los Angeles area.
 We obtained a settlement of $350,000 divided equally among the Plaintiffs.
-After filing the lawsuit, the property owners who initially refused to follow the advice of their pest management professional hired a reputable exterminator who performed building-wide remediation of 100% of the units in this high rise superstructure.
+After filing the lawsuit, the property owners who initially refused to follow the advice of their pest management professional hired a reputable exterminator who performed building-wide remediation of 100% of the units in this high-rise superstructure.

-Ski area negligence case filed against Vail Resorts who operate Keystone Ski area in federal court in Colorado.
+Ski area negligence case filed against Vail Resorts, who operate Keystone Ski area in federal court in Colorado.
 BB was an Iowa skier traveling downhill and was struck by a ski patrol worker traveling uphill on a snowmobile.
 BB suffered a patella fracture and 2 meniscal tears that were surgically repaired.
-We filed suit in federal court to avoid having to litigate the matter in Summit County, Colorado whose economy is dependent on the ski industry.
+We filed suit in federal court to avoid having to litigate the matter in Summit County, Colorado, whose economy is dependent on the ski industry.
 We obtained a confidential settlement after a settlement conference held by the federal Magistrate judge in Denver.

 Prisoner rights case filed on behalf of PR in federal court alleging deliberate indifference to an inmate's health and safety after she was sexually assaulted by a male guard at the Iowa Correctional Institution for Women.
-The jury awarded $45,000 against the Warden and Security Director for failing to take action after the knowledge that the perpetrator was at risk for having sexual contact with inmates and the court awarded an additional $60,000 against the officer.
+The jury awarded $45,000 against the Warden and Security Director for failing to take action after knowing that the perpetrator was at risk of having sexual contact with inmates, and the court awarded an additional $60,000 against the officer.
 The court also awarded PR's attorney fees in connection with the case.
-This result came on the heels of other cases filed against the institution involving a $100,000 verdict in the Polk County where we sued the prison on behalf of a female officer who was fired after exposing sexual assaults by an officer on another inmate and a settlement of $102,000 on behalf of the inmate.
+This result came on the heels of other cases filed against the institution involving a $100,000 verdict in Polk County where we sued the prison on behalf of a female officer who was fired after exposing sexual assaults by an officer on another inmate and a settlement of $102,000 on behalf of the inmate.